NoHeartPen/DiffPin2Romaji/README.md

-# DiffPin2Romaji
+# Pinyin&Romaji

-A tool used to compare chinese pinyin with japanese romaji.
+A tool for comparing Chinese Pinyin with Japanese and Roman characters.